vPeteWalker/midway/failure/failure.rst

       After

 #.
+You may now exit your SSH session.

+#.
 Run the command ``genesis restart``.
-You may now exit your SSH session.
 This will refresh Prism, and you will now see that the disk is available to add and repartition.

 #.
 Return to Prism, select the disk, and choose **+ Repartition and Add > Yes**.